Ukraine is changing the world politics. Interview with Kurt Volker

 How will Washington’s policy towards Ukraine change in the near future?
 What to expect from autumn?
 How does Kyiv break the Kremlin’s plans?

-These questions are answered by Kurt Walker, US Special Representative for Ukraine (2017-2019), Executive Director of The McCain Institute for International Leadership (2012-2019) and US Ambassador to NATO (2008-2009), who Henry Keen interviewed for UATV English channel.
+These questions are answered by Kurt Volker, US Special Representative for Ukraine (2017-2019), Executive Director of The McCain Institute for International Leadership (2012-2019) and US Ambassador to NATO (2008-2009), who Henry Keen interviewed for UATV English channel.

 — Does America have any strategic victory plan over Russia?
 Or at least any plan at all?
 Is it okay for the United States just to keep fearing the escalation instead of wanting actual victory over the adversary?